-These unaudited condensed consolidated interim financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Accounting Standards Board ("IASB") and its interpretations.
-Accordingly, these unaudited condensed consolidated interim financial statements do not include all of the information and footnotes required by International Financial Reporting Standards ("IFRS") for complete financial statements for the year-end reporting purposes.
+These unaudited condensed interim consolidated financial statements have been prepared in accordance with IAS 34, Interim Financial Reporting ("IAS 34"), as issued by the International Accounting Standards Board ("IASB") and its interpretations.
+Accordingly, these unaudited condensed interim consolidated financial statements do not include all of the information and footnotes required by International Financial Reporting Standards ("IFRS") for complete financial statements for the year-end reporting purposes.

-The unaudited condensed consolidated interim financial statements have been prepared on the historical costs, except for certain financial instruments which are recorded at fair value as described in Note 2(m).
-In addition, these unaudited condensed consolidated interim financial statements have been prepared using the accrual method of accounting except for cash flow information.
+The unaudited condensed interim consolidated financial statements have been prepared on the historical costs, except for certain financial instruments which are recorded at fair value as described in Note 2(m).
+In addition, these unaudited condensed interim consolidated financial statements have been prepared using the accrual method of accounting except for cash flow information.